-We are in the time of text messages and chats.
+We are in a time when text messages and chats are the new cool.
 We have gone so electronic and digital that I sometimes fear that we would lose a very important fraction of real fun.
-So, if you can take out time to write a beautiful handwritten note and send it to that writer who has blessed you this year, it would be great.
+So, if you can take out time to write a beautiful handwritten note and send it to that writer who has been a blessing to you this year, it would be great.

 2. Internet Subscription:

 The cost of staying online nowadays is exorbitant.
 Some writers make jokes about being on Facebook free mode sometimes and you know how limiting that is.
 A writer needs a connection to the rest of the world because he is like one part of the circuit of Literature.
 This Christmas, you can decide to buy a one-time subcription for your favorite writer.
 They will be glad.

 I do not know a writer who does not love to read.
 Not one.
 What varies among writers is their interests and conversely influences their choices of books.
 If you have read a writer sufficiently, you would know what kind of books they would find interesting.
 But if you are still in doubt, a book on how to write better would be a great choice for nearly every writer.

 4. A writing pad and beautiful pen:

 Most writers do a lot of journaling.
 I have a palm-size jotter for this purpose.
 The lines which become great poems do not always come all at once.
 Sometimes, it comes when you are in gridlock or doing your main job, writing for most of us is a side job.
 Hence, some portable writing pad would be a great gift for just about any writer.

 Since August when we announced the launch of EBO tees, we have received many great customer reviews.
 This would make a good present for your writer-friends because the shirts are crested with scribblings eulogizing writers and poets.
 It goes for a flat price of N2,500.
 If you buy up to a dozen, we would do a discount for you.
 Our shop is always open.